james1627/Typescript-StockScreener/docs/furtherwork.md

 # enhancements

-- add support for options
 - fix database for stocks
-- add better filter supports
+- add sorting for filter results
+- add react ui for frontend